Traffic Processing Overview

 •Subscriber bandwidth control (and accounting and reporting) is based on Layer 3 volume.

 The values from the usage counters can be either pushed or pulled:

-•The SCE platform maintains an SNMP MIB that can be queried by external systems.
+•The Cisco SCE platform maintains an SNMP MIB that external systems can query.

 The network metrics are:

 •Upstream volume (L3 kilobytes)